Sábado Gigante: The car games, a.k.a. "Final de Automóvil"

-There are several games that used the "3 Strikes" concept (with the El Chacal de la Trompeta character image used as the "strikes" from 1996-2015).
-A basic version has contestants choose one of 12 slots which contain either a wheel, El Chacal or the Sabado Gigante logo.
+There are several games that used the "3 Strikes" concept (with the El Chacal de la Trompeta character image used as the "strikes" from 1996 to 2015).
+A basic version has contestants choose one of 12 slots which contain either a wheel, a strike (represented by an El Chacal icon from 1999 onwards) or the Sabado Gigante logo.
 Each wheel adds $1,000 to the player's score, and if the contestant successfully finds all 4 wheels, the contestant wins $4,000 and the car.
-If the contestant finds the Sábado Gigante logo, it will eliminate one strike and, from 1988–99, awarded a $500 bonus, in which the contestant got to keep regardless of outcome.
+If the contestant finds the Sábado Gigante logo, it will eliminate one strike and, from 1988 to 1999, awarded a $500 bonus, in which the contestant got to keep regardless of outcome.
 A variant of this game uses people holding large cards containing El Chacal, the Wheel and the Sábado Gigante logo.
 This version appears mainly in special episodes of the show and whenever the show is broadcast outside Miami.
-Notable participants have included Nuestra Belleza Latina/Miss Venezuela contestants, association football players (mainly those from Liga MX clubs or from the Mexico national team), Sábado Gigante characters, Miss Colita contestants among others.
+Notable participants have included Nuestra Belleza Latina/Miss Venezuela contestants, association football players (mainly those from Liga MX, MLS, WPS clubs or from the Mexico national team), Sábado Gigante characters, Miss Colita contestants among others.

-The number of panels is determined by the number of players competing during the show (consisting of those that earned a panel through winning the show’s other contests as well as randomly-selected audience members).
-One of them has the word "Auto" in it, while the others have El Chacal (the 1998-2008 version included one panel with the “Auto” marker, several panels with amounts of cash (up to $300) and one or two panels with a "Muchas Gracias" marker).
+The number of panels is determined by the number of players competing during the show (consisting of those that earned a panel through winning the show's other contests as well as randomly-selected audience members).
+One of them has the word "Auto" in it, while the others have El Chacal (the 1998-2008 version included one panel with the "Auto" marker, several panels with amounts of cash (up to $300) and one or two panels with a "Muchas Gracias" marker).
 The contestant who finds the Auto panel, moves on to the car game.
 Another method existed where playing cards were used, with the contestant that drew an Ace advancing to the car game.

 There was one game where contestants are given a survey question and must correctly guess five responses related to the question (similar to Family Feud).
 Other games have included a matching game where contestants must match the names of pictured items (usually those of celebrities, places, etc.) as well as a game where the contestant must answer either yes or no before a statement/question was displayed (similar to truth or dare?), with them winning the car (alongside other prizes) in the statement/question if answered correctly.

 The new car games introduced in 2008, which are essentially updated and digitalized versions of older games, have included: